discretize/discretize-guides/builds/ranger/condi-soulbeast/index.md

 ---

 <Message>
-This build is [META](/guides/meta-explained) in Sunqua Peak.
-Outside Sunqua Peak in faster groups this build will fall massively behind <Specialization name="Soulbeast" text="Power Soulbeast"/> - the power damage counterpart.
+This build is [META](/guides/meta-explained) in full condi groups.
+In power groups this build will fall massively behind <Specialization name="Soulbeast" text="Power Soulbeast"/> - the power damage counterpart.
 </Message>

 Condi <Specialization name="Soulbeast"/> is a DPS build with high sustained damage and reasonable burst that also provides strong party buffs with <Skill name="Sun Spirit"/> and <Skill name="One Wolf Pack"/>, and crowd control (CC) skills.
-This build is mostly used for 100CM, for most other fractals you will be better off playing the power variant found [here](/builds/ranger/power-soulbeast/).
+This build is mostly used for 100CM, for most other fractals, especially if your group are playing power builds, you will be better off playing the power variant found [here](/builds/ranger/power-soulbeast/).

 This build is rather self sufficient due to: